Brecksville, Ohio: History

 Brecksville was founded in 1811, four years after several men—including Colonel John Breck—purchased the surrounding area.
 After the land was surveyed, Seth Payne, one of the surveyors, brought his family and settled in the area in June 1811, and he was soon followed by many other families.
 Although Colonel Breck never lived in Brecksville, his three sons did, and members of his family continued to live in Brecksville until 1934, when his great-grandson Dr. Theodore Breck died.
 An early historical account of Brecksville was written by William R. Coates and published by The American Historical Society in 1924.

 Brecksville was incorporated as a village in 1921, and it gained the status of city in 1960.

 Geography

 Brecksville is defined by its wooded bluffs and ravines which are a result of the geological confluence of the Glaciated Allegheny Plateau and the Great Lakes Basin.
 Brecksville's eastern border is traversed by the Cuyahoga River and borders Sagamore Hills Township and Boston Township, southern border Richfield Township (all three townships in Summit County), western border Broadview Heights and northern border Independence.

 Demographics

 As of the latest 2023 census updates, the median income in the city was $122,546 and the per capita income for the average family of three was $186,093.
 Of the city's population over the age of 25, 61% hold a bachelor's degree or higher.
-According to the most recent American Community Survey, the racial composition of Brecksville was: White: 90.52%, Asian: 5.05%, Two or more races: 3.12%, African American: 1.26%, Native American: 0.04%.